-We provide strategic guidance and support services to:
+We provide strategic guidance and support services to the following:

-Home-School-Community Partnerships - Our department's Parent, School, Community Specialist, and our Community Liaison provide many educational opportunities and parent academies at our Family Engagement Center and at school sites.
+Our department's Coordinator of Parent and Family Engagement and our District Community Liaison provide many educational opportunities and parent academies at our Family Engagement Center and at school sites.
 They provide parent training on topics that support parents in ensuring that their children are successful at school and beyond graduation.

 Title I Program: